pascalpoizat/pascalpoizat.github.io/src/_posts/2016-02-01-jekyll-and-bibtex.md

 - change the way references are ordered
 - have our own citation style
-- have output generated for additional bibliography fields (notes, DOI, PDF) and BibTeX reference
+- have output generated for additional bibliography fields (notes, DOI, HAL, and PDF) and for the BibTeX reference itself

 ### Ordering of references

 Say you want to have ordering by date of publication, in descending order.
 Then you have to change your `_config.yml` file to include:
+{: .text-justify}

 {% highlight yaml %}
 scholar: